 Surgery

-Generally, we consider immediate surgery for athletes with a Jones fracture to avoid lengthy healing periods.
-However, surgery also has risks and has to be weighed against the risk of delayed healing.
+Generally, we consider immediate surgery for athletes with a Jones fracture to avoid delayed union and non-union.
+However, surgery also has risks and has to be weighed against the concerns of prolonged healing and non-union with conservative management.

-Overall, we need to be careful with fractures of the 5th toe.
-However, if the fracture occurs at the base of the 5th metatarsal, you should see an expert in Sports Medicine who can guide you regarding proper treatment.
+Overall, we need to be careful when fractures occur in the fifth toe.
+However, if the fracture occurs at the base of the fifth metatarsal, you should see a Sports Medicine expert who can guide you through proper treatment.

 Related conditions: